microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 This hack is designed to help you learn chaos testing with Azure Chaos Studio, however you should have a basic knowledge of Kubernetes (K8s).
 The hack uses pre-canned Azure Kubernetes (AKS) environments that you will deploy into your Azure subscription.
 You many bring your own AKS application versus using the pre-canned AKS Pizza Application.

-If using the Pizza Application, the Pizza Application will run in 2 Azure regions and entirely on an AKS cluster, consisting of the following:
+If you are using the Pizzeria Application, the Pizzeria Application will run in 2 Azure regions and entirely on an AKS cluster, consisting of the following:
  - 1 instance of the "Pizzeria" sample app (1 per region)
  - A MySQL database (1 per region)

 ## Description

-The Pizza Application is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, database, and the sample Pizzeria application.
+The Pizzeria Application is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, database, and the sample Pizzeria application.
 Your coach will provide you with a link to the Pizzeria.zip file that contains deployment files needed to deploy the AKS environment into EastUS and WestUS.
 Since the end goal is to test a multi-region application, deploy the application into each region.
 For best results, perform all experiments in your nearest region.

    - Download the required Pizzeria.zip file (or you can use your own AKS application) for this hack.
 You should do this in Azure Cloud Shell or in a Mac/Linux/WSL environment which has the Azure CLI installed.
    - Unzip the file